 Cotton duck is a plain-woven fabric, which may also be referred to as canvas.

 “Duck” comes from the Dutch word “doek,” meaning linen cloth.
 Cotton duck distinguishes the fabric from other types of ducks, most notably the traditional linen.
-Duck can also be made from other materials, such as flax.
+It can also be made from other materials, such as flax.
 However, cotton duck is not related to the bird of the same name.
 Continue reading “Cotton Duck Fabric”

-Calico hails from India, specifically the city of Calicut, Kerala, India, after which the fabric is named.
+Calico Fabric hails from India, specifically the city of Calicut, Kerala, India, after which the fabric is named.
 It is one of the oldest cottons in the world and is recognized for its durability.

 Calico dates back to India, as far back as before the Common Era.
 As early as 1630, cotton calico prints were being exported to England where they were praised for their beautiful patterns.
 Originally dubbed as “calicuts,” the name calico evolved as first referring to Indian cottons with an equal weft and warp, then to any plain-weave cotton.
-Continue reading “Calico Fabric Origins”
+Continue reading “Calico Fabric History”

 Ordering fabrics can be a confusing process for those who aren’t quite sure where to begin.
 Here’s a guide to ordering the right fabrics and getting the best prices, regardless of whether you need a single metre or thousands of metres.
 Continue reading “What to Think About When Buying Fabrics”

 Olfa Rotary Cutting Tools